Do I Hate Google?

 You are just trying to do your job.
 Remember though that you can’t blame “the Google” for everything either.

-You are responsible to some extent so in case you want to sleep well for the rest of your like you rather listen to what I say.
+You are responsible to some extent so in case you want to sleep well for the rest of your life you should rather listen to what I say.

 Just listen to your own corporate doublespeak and compare it to Orwell’s in his 1984 novel.
 I strongly suggest to read it in case you haven’t yet.